etri/dcn-nlsr/README.md

 - calculate a routing table and populate NFD's FIB in specific area

 # MA-NLSR Architecture
-DCN-NLSR modifies the following modules to support "multiple areas" like OSPF(LSA 비교 추가)
+DCN-NLSR modifies the following modules to support "multiple areas" like OSPF.
 The LSA format is show below.
 Each LSA has the name \/\<network\>\/NLSR\/\<Area-ID\>\/LSA\/\<site\>\/\<router\>\/\<lsa-type\>\/\<version\>,
 where \<lsa-type\> can be NAME, ADJACENCY, IA-NAME, Ext-NAME, Ext-Net-NAME.